eikek/webapp-stub/README.md

 - github actions for doing ci and release zips to github release page
 - release-drafter setup
 - nix dev and ci setup
+- some unit tests using random postgres databases

 ### Included Code Examples